I Won't Say (I'm in Love): Writing and recording

 "I Won't Say (I'm in Love)" was written to replace a song composer Alan Menken had originally written for Meg because it did not suit the character's independent personality.

 "I Won't Say (I'm in Love)" was written for Disney's animated film Hercules (1997) by composer Alan Menken and lyricist David Zippel.
 Menken originally wrote a "soaring" ballad entitled "I Can't Believe My Heart" for Meg, Hercules' love interest, which he had intended to show her realizing she is falling in love with the title character.
-However, creatives such as Meg's supervising animator, Ken Duncan, felt the character was "too tough" and "hardened by life" to perform such a delicate, emotional ballad.
-Menken wrote "I Won't Say (I'm in Love)" to replace "I Can't Believe My Heart", and based it on some of the girl group songs he had written for the stage musical Little Shop of Horrors (1982).
-Although Meg's voice actress, Susan Egan, liked the original song, she agreed that "I Can't Believe My Heart" was "too straightforward and literal" for her character, whereas "I Won't Say (I'm in Love)" expresses a similar sentiment, albeit "the way Meg would—without admitting any of it".
+Meg’s voice actress, Susan Egan, recorded the song, and animators began work on the sequence, only to discover that it was not working as they had intended.
+Creatives such as Meg's supervising animator, Ken Duncan, suggested that the character was "too tough" and "hardened by life" to perform such a delicate, emotional ballad.
+Menken agreed, and returned home to write a new song about denial, "I Won't Say (I'm in Love)", to replace "I Can't Believe My Heart".
+He based it on some of the girl group songs he had written for the stage musical Little Shop of Horrors (1982).
+Although Egan liked the original song, she agreed that "I Can't Believe My Heart" was "too straightforward and literal" for her character, whereas "I Won't Say (I'm in Love)" expresses a similar sentiment, albeit "the way Meg would—without admitting any of it".
 Zippel described the final version as "a love song with a sense of humor" that embodies "the classic love song of ‘I’m not in love’ and we know she really is".

 Although Egan had fun recording "I Won't Say (I'm in Love)", she joked that she felt much "whiter" than usual recording with the five Black singers cast as the Muses (Cheryl Freeman, Lillias White, Vaneese Y. Thomas, LaChanze, and Roz Ryan), who provided the song's backup vocals.
 Already familiar with their work on Broadway, Egan felt intimidated by their powerful voices and riffing abilities.
 She recalled that while they were very comfortable improvising and ad-libbing per Menken's instruction, Egan would need to ask Menken to demonstrate her riffs on the piano note-by-note in order to replicate them, much to his disbelief.
 While it took Egan half an hour to solidify as few as one of her riffs, the other singers recorded multiple takes of their own within the same amount of time.
 Egan was greatly humbled by the experience, having never riffed in her previous singing roles.
 However, she said White in particular remained encouraging, reassuring her that "everybody has soul somewhere; we just need to find yours".

 Menken also produced the track.
 Danny Troob arranged the song while Michael Kosarin conducted the orchestration.
 The song was released on May 27, 1997 as part of the film's soundtrack.